2011 Baden-Württemberg state election: Nuclear power

-Following the Fukushima Daiichi nuclear disaster, Chancellor Angela Merkel announced the temporary shutdown of Germany's seven nuclear power stations built before 1980.
+The 11 March 2011 Tōhoku earthquake and tsunami killed thousands in Japan.
+Following the Fukushima Daiichi nuclear disaster, Chancellor Angela Merkel, who in 2010 had partially reverted the German nuclear phase out plan of the former SPD-Green coalition, changed her stance once again.
+She announced the temporary shutdown of Germany's seven nuclear power stations built before 1980.
+Within the state, this affected the older parts of Neckarwestheim Nuclear Power Plant and Philippsburg Nuclear Power Plant.
 She also stated that she was committed to total withdrawal from nuclear power sooner than the revisited nuclear exit plan dates.

 Parties

 The table below lists parties represented in the previous Landtag of Baden-Württemberg.